Abigail Tarttelin

-Abigail Jane Kathryn Tarttelin (born 13 October 1987) is an English novelist and actress.
+Abigail Tarttelin (born 13 October 1987) is an English novelist and actress.
 Her second book, Golden Boy, was described as a "dazzling debut" by Oprah's Book Club.
 Published in 2013, the book was translated into several languages and on the Evening Standard's 2013 "25 people under 25" list.
 She is a 2014 recipient of the Alex Awards.

 Early life

 Tarttelin was born in Grimsby, Humberside (now North East Lincolnshire).
-Her paternal grandfather is artist David Tarttelin.
 At the age of 16, she trained with the National Youth Theatre and the New York Film Academy school in France, acting in over 20 short films.
 One, La Geode by New York artist Theresa Hong appeared in the Official Selection of the New York Short Film Festival, the LA Shorts Fest, and Strasbourg Film Festival.

 Career

 Film and television

 Her first acting role was Fenella in The Butterfly Tattoo.
 The following year she was the lead in independent sci-fi Schrödinger's Girl (now titled Triple Hit) playing three versions of the same woman in parallel worlds.
-The film premiered in 2009 at the San Diego Comic-Con International.
+The film premiered in 2009 at San Diego Comic-Con.
 She attended Comic-Con and Cannes Film Festival with The Butterfly Tattoo and Triple Hit, and in 2009 was one of two actresses listed in Moviescope magazine's "ones to watch" selection of British artists working in independent film.
 She also appeared in the film Three Stags, directed by Mark Locke, and bilingual thriller Taxi Rider in 2010.
 In addition her involvement with Equity (trade union) saw her elected as Chairperson for the inaugural Young Members' Committee.

 She has directed trailers for Flick and Golden Boy, the music video for Michael Reeve's cover of Flume by Bon Iver, and in 2016 a television pilot called The Danelaw.

 In 2016 she was a judge for the 2016 BIFA's (British Independent Film Awards).